 Menopur has been mixed in vitro with BRAVELLE with no evidence of aggregation.

 Menopur - Clinical Pharmacology

-Two open-label, randomized, controlled trials were conducted to assess the pharmacokinetics of Menopur®.
-Study 2003-02 compared single doses of SC administration of the US and European (EU) formulations of Menopur® in 57 healthy, pre-menopausal females who had undergone pituitary suppression.
+Two open-label, randomized, controlled trials were conducted to assess the pharmacokinetics of Menopur.
+Study 2003-02 compared single doses of subcutaneous administration of the US and European (EU) formulations of Menopur in 57 healthy, pre-menopausal females who had undergone pituitary suppression.
 The study established that the two formulations are bioequivalent.
-Study 2000-03 assessed single and multiple doses of Menopur® administered SC and IM in a 3 phase cross-over design in 33 healthy, pre-menopausal females who had undergone pituitary suppression.
+Study 2000-03 assessed single and multiple doses of Menopur administered subcutaneously and intramuscularly in a 3 phase crossover design in 33 healthy, pre-menopausal females who had undergone pituitary suppression.
 The primary pharmacokinetic endpoints were FSH AUC and Cmax values.
-The results are summarized in Table 1.
+The results are summarized in Table 2.

 |Tmax (hr)||17.9 (5.8)||27.5 (25.4)||8.0 (3.0)||9.0 (7.0)|

 The subcutaneous route of administration trends toward greater bioavailability than the intramuscular route for single and multiple doses of Menopur.

 Human tissue or organ distribution of FSH and LH has not been studied for Menopur.